Lament over the Destruction of JerusalemBy the rivers of Babylon—

 Nehemiah's arrival provided a new enthusiasm to the those in Jerusalem but it also caused intense, hostile reaction from the enemies of God's people.
 The main adversaries were Sanballat, the local governor of Samaria, Geshem, leader of the Edomites, and a wealthy apostate Jew named Tobiah.

-spite of the intense opposition the walls were built in 52 days
+Nehemiah 2-6).
+In spite of the intense opposition the walls were built in 52

 When the walls around Jerusalem had been finished, Nehemiah and Ezra instructed the people from the Scriptures, reviewing their national history in detail in a great prayer (Neh.
 9:6-38) which ended by the Jews making a new covenant with God.
 This was signed and sealed by the priests, nobles, and leaders of the people.
 The people took responsibility for the support and upkeep of the temple also, ending with the promise "We will not neglect the house of our God."
 (10:32-39).
 The closing chapters of Nehemiah tell of the dedication of the walls and gates and give us important clues concerning life in Jerusalem immediately after the end of the Babylonian exile.